Ron Chernow Honors Journalists at White House Correspondents’ Dinner with a History Lesson

 After a few self-deprecating remarks, Chernow told the story of a Norwegian tale called “Enemy of the People” – a not-so-subtle jab at Trump’s “fake news” rhetoric – in which a man is punished by his village for speaking an unpalatable truth, and likened the character’s plight to those of journalists.

-“Campaigns against the press do not get your face carved on Mt.
-Rushmore,” Chernow said.
+“Campaigns against the press do not get your face carved on Mount Rushmore,” Chernow said.
 “But when you chip away at the press, you chip away at our democracy.”

 Chernow stressed that Trump wasn’t the first American president (“and won’t be the last”) to have “jitters” about the media, before noting this country’s “best presidents” who have handled the press with “wit, grace, charm and humor.”

-The historian’s speech, which championed a free press and more unified nation, quoted everyone from James Madison to Martin Luther King and Mark Twain.
+The historian’s speech, which championed a free press and more unified nation, quoted everyone from James Madison to Martin Luther King to Mark Twain.

 “Whether Democrats or Republicans, we are all members of bonafide USA and not members of enemy camps,” he said.